zoekirsh/programming-univbasics-4-basic-hashes-lab-sfo01-seng-ft-111620/README.md

 end
 ```

-For the third method, `pioneer`, the task is same as the previous method,
+For the third method, `pioneer`, the task is the same as the previous method.
-except this time, the key should be `:name` and the value should be
+Except this time, the key should be `:name` and the value should be `Grace
-`Grace Hopper`:
+Hopper`:

 ```rb
 def pioneer